Bat falcon: Taxonomy and systematics

 Some authors maintain that F. r. petoensis and F. r. ophryophanes are not subspecies but clinal variations in plumage.
 Others add a fourth subspecies F. r. petrophilus that is usually included in petoensis.
 Yet others assign only two subspecies, the nominate F. r. rufigularis and F. r. petrophilus.

-The bat falcon is probably closely related to and looks like a small version of the orange-breasted falcon (F. deiroleucus) with whom it has been misidentified.
-They share plumage and vocal characteristics and may be sister species.
-Those two appear to be closely related to the aplomado falcon (F. femoralis).
+The bat falcon is closely related to and looks like a small version of the orange-breasted falcon (F. deiroleucus), with which it has often been misidentified.
+They share plumage and vocal characteristics and are sister species.
+These two had been thought to be closely related to the aplomado falcon (F. femoralis), but more recent genetic evidence shows they are more closely related to the Old World hobbies than to any other New World falcon.

 Description

 The bat falcon is 23 to 30 cm long.
 Males weigh 108 to 150 g and have a wingspan of 51 to 58 cm.
 Females weigh 177 to 242 g and have a wingspan of 65 to 67 cm.
 They have long wings and a longish tail with a square tip.
 The sexes have similar plumage.
 Adults have blue-black head and upperparts with grayish edges on the feathers from the upper back to the uppertail coverts.
 Their throat, upper breast, and sides of the neck are white to buff, sometimes with some cinnamon; the rest of their breast is black with fine white bars.
 Their belly, thighs, and undertail coverts are chestnut-rufous.
 Their tail is blackish with thin white or grayish bars and a white or buff tip.
 The underside of their wings is black with fine white bars.
 Their cere and bare skin around the eye are bright yellow, their iris black-brown, and their legs and feet orange-yellow.
 Juveniles are duller and browner than adults, with a buffier throat, a tawny tinge to the breast's barring, and black bars or spots on the undertail coverts.
 The three subspecies are similar, differing mainly in the tone of their plumage colors.